rhmti01/Note-App-React/README.md

 - **CSS**: To make the app visually appealing.
 - **localStorage**: Ensures your notes are saved locally.
 - **Netlify**: Seamless and quick deployment.
+- **React-Hot-Toast**: Better and Friendly Notifications on notes' Manipulation.

 ## 📂 What’s Inside
 The app has the following key components: